Proven Antidepressant Efficacy for

 Study 7 (N=431)1,2,4

-Graph showing change in MADRS total score in VRAYLAR vs placebo for bipolar I depression in study 7.
+Study 7 graph showing change in MADRS total score for VRAYLAR vs placebo in bipolar I depression.

 Study 8 (N=474)1,2,5

-Graph showing change in MADRS total score in VRAYLAR vs placebo for bipolar I depression in study 8.
+Study 8 graph showing change in MADRS total score for VRAYLAR vs placebo in bipolar I depression.

 Study 9 (N=478)1,2,6

-Graph showing change in MADRS total score in VRAYLAR vs placebo for bipolar I depression in study 9.
+Study 9 graph showing change in MADRS total score for VRAYLAR vs placebo in bipolar I depression.

 It is unknown if the statistically significant differences observed at time points earlier than Week 6 represent clinically relevant treatment effects.